tangentcode/learntris/README.md

 **Important**: The tests expect you to receive commands as input over [*standard input*](http://www.linfo.org/standard_input.html) (commonly called *stdin*), e.g. via `input()` in Python, `scanf/getline/getchar/etc` in C, and so on.
 This is *not* the same thing as command-line arguments that you pass via the terminal: it's what you're using when you type in input to a running program.

-If you get stuck, please come join us in [our IRC chatroom](https://webchat.freenode.net/?channels=learnprogramming) (links to a Web chat) at `#learnprogramming` on `irc.freenode.net`, and we'll try to help you sort it out.
+If you get stuck, please come join us in [our IRC chatroom](https://web.libera.chat/?channel=#learnprogramming) (links to a Web chat) at `#learnprogramming` on `irc.libera.chat`, and we'll try to help you sort it out.

 Good luck, and most importantly: have fun!